Why is my Monstera turning yellow? The 5 reasons your plant may be taking a turn for the worse

 Should I cut yellow leaves off my Monstera?

-To cut a yellow leaf we recommend using a clean pair of sharp shears and cutting as close to the bottom of the stem as possible.
+To cut a yellow leaf, we recommend using a clean pair of sharp shears and cutting as close to the bottom of the stem as possible.
 We've found a great pair of plant shears on Amazon for £5.99.

-Although it's not quite as demanding as knowing how to care for an orchid, monstera leaves are sensitive to lack of care and will show you the moment they begin to struggle.
-The key to maintaining a happy and healthy monstera is keeping on top of its care routine whilst always ensuring it has everything it needs to thrive.
+Although it's not quite as demanding as knowing how to care for an orchid, monstera leaves are sensitive to a lack of care and will show you the moment they begin to struggle.

 Emily joined woman&home as a staff writer after finishing her MA in Magazine Journalism from City University in 2023.
-After writing various health and news content, she now specialises in lifestyle and home writing where she covers all things cleaning, interiors and homeowning.
+After writing various health and news content, she now specialises in lifestyle, covering unique cleaning hacks, gardening how-tos, and everything to help your houseplants thrive.